 Why should you test-drive candidates?
 Well, you wouldn’t spend money tailoring a new suit before trying it on, right?
 Same idea here - resumes can easily be tweaked and the truth can clearly be rewritten.
 That “fluent in Korean” on a resume could actually mean they just listen to way too much k-pop.

 Still curious as to how evaluating prospective hires makes your recruiting process more seamless and profitable in the long run?
-Here are the top 3 benefits of this try before you buy method (or as i like to call it, trying before hiring)
+Here are the top 3 benefits of this "trying before hiring" method.

 Even if a candidate was, in fact, fluent in Korean and told the absolute truth on their resume, there is no telling whether or not they will be a good fit for your company.
 Every company has a culture and every culture is unique.
 If the person isn’t a good fit for your company culture, chances are high that they won’t stick around for long.

 One bad seed can really have an impact on your company’s culture.
 By evaluating candidates before hiring them, you can test to see whether or not your new candidate is the right fit, if they can work well within existing team, if they can handle the workload and if they share values and beliefs that are similar to your company’s.

 3. Find Talent with the Right Skills

 Even after a great interview, a flawless resume, solid references and a background check, you can still get stuck with a worker that just isn’t cut out for the job.
 By evaluating your candidates beforehand, you are essentially test driving them as full-time hires.
 Trying before hiring ensures that you can evaluate a worker’s skills before committing to them.